hubmeister/nomad/website/source/guides/operating-a-job/submitting-jobs.html.md

 ```

 For more details on advanced job updating strategies such as canary builds and
-build-green deployments, please see the documentation on [job update
+bule-green deployments, please see the documentation on [job update
 strategies](/guides/operating-a-job/update-strategies/index.html).